 It’s easy for pastors and worship leaders to be so focused on their specific contributions to the church service that they don’t give the presentation enough thought.
-And of course things are going to happen that lead to last minute changes.
+And of course, things are going to happen that lead to last-minute changes.
 That all comes with the territory.

-Pastors and worship leaders need to do everything possible to get the service elements to whomever is making the presentation as early as possible.
+Pastors and worship leaders need to do everything possible to get the service elements to whoever is making the presentation as early as possible.
 Give them the time it takes to put together a creative presentation, and you’ll find that it will keep people more engaged.